-This course surveys the major works of the Western literary heritage from the Enlightenment Period to the Modern Era.
+A comprehensive survey that deals with the major works of the western literary heritage.
+The reading selections range from the works of the enlightenment period to those of the modern era.
 This is not a sequel course and may be taken without having taken LIT 2110.